solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 To add more weight to the situation, direct integration with _Kinesis Data Analytics_ and _Kinesis Firehose_ use this shared throughput of 2 MB when acting as stream consumers.
 So, to be on the safe side, you are supposed to add just one custom consumer to the stream if you are using any of those direct integrations.

 But wait: what if you are feeling greedy and want even more ways to process your data from a single stream?
-For example, you may have a _Kinesis Firehose_ writing data to _S3_, a _Kinesis Analytics_ application doing some real-time data aggregation and you also want to add a few Lambda functions for custom processing.
+For example, you may have a _Kinesis Firehose_ writing data to _S3_, a _Kinesis Analytics_ application doing some real-time data aggregation, but you also want to add a few Lambda functions for custom processing.

 ![consumers](/img/kinesis/consumers.png){: .img.centered }

-As we established, if all of the consumers are sharing the throughput of 2 MB, they might start lagging behind the stream and you may end up losing your data.
+As we established, if all of the consumers are sharing the throughput of 2 MB, they might start lagging behind the stream, and you may end up losing your data as a result.

 But worry not!
 There is one more way to consume your stream and it’s called **enhanced fan-out**.